timsutton/osx-vm-templates/README.md

 ### ISO Builders

 When using an ISO builder, the checksum does not need to be added because the `iso_checksum_type` has been set to "none".
-However, using the checksum is never a bad idea and is encouraged.
+However, since ISO files are so big, a checksum is highly recommended.

 The Packer template adds some additional VM options required for OS X guests.
 Note that the paths given in the Packer template's `iso_url` builder key accepts file